GNUDimarik/small_allocator/README.md

 # DUX Small Allocator

-Part of the DUX (Dmitry UNIX) operating system project.
+Part of the DUX operating system project.

 A custom memory allocator designed for operating system development.